devcoditor/EditorX/README.md

 # How to setup Bramble (Brackets) in your local machine

 Step 01: Make sure you fork and clone [Bramble](https://github.com/humphd/brackets).
+We do our work on the `bramble` branch, so make sure you aren't on `master`.

 ```
 $ git clone https://github.com/[yourusername]/brackets --recursive